-Conveniently located across from the Casino’s Gift Shop, this center provides information and resources on problem gambling, self-exclusion, finance counseling support, and more.
-Information is available in multiple languages, if requested, and all services are free of charge.
+Conveniently located on Times Square, this center provides information and resources on problem gambling, self-exclusion, finance counseling support, and more.
+Information is available in multiple languages if requested, and all services are free of charge.
 The RGSC is open during regular Casino hours and assistance is provided on a confidential basis.

 Queens Problem Gambling Resource Center (PGRC)